The-Balthazar/BrewLAN/mods/BrewLAN/documentation/Status - BrewLAN.md

   * Gets storage drones for the recipes.
   * Loses its recipes if it loses its drones.
   * Drones help to build.
-  * Uses a temporary model of the T3 artillery.
+  * Uses a temporary model of the T3 mobile artillery.

 Suthanus: Experimental Rapid-Fire Artillery
   * Fully functioning.
   * Possibly the cause of weird crashes.
   * Needs a new name for dupe name reasons.

+Souiya: Experimental Naval Factory
+* Lacks unique model.
+* Without other mods it has no experimentals it can build.
+* May push it by giving it the ability to make amphibious units, and to protect subs it makes by making them underwater.
+* Doesn't appear on idle factory tab.

 ### Aeon
 Absolution: Experimental Siege Tank